zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Another kind of seasoning for food is what is calle d a “spice” (spice).
 “Spices” also come from plants, but they come from the non-g reen and non-leafy part of the plant.
 In other words, any other part of the pl ant that isn’t the leaf or the green part and is used for seasoning is called a “spice.”
 Examples of spices include cloves, cardamom, cinnamon, ginger, and pepper.
 Tho se are all common spices.
 Spices are usually used after they are dried.
 That’ s the most common way of using spices in cooking.

  Gisela notes that Danny has “30 different dried and  fresh herbs and spices on this counter.”
-A “counter” (counter) in a kitchen i s a flat surface, a flat place where you can put your bowls and your ingredients f or your food.
+A “counter” (counter) in a kitchen is a flat surface, a flat place where you can put your bowls and your ingredients f or your food.
 Danny says, “To get a bold flavor, we use lots of aromatic seed s, barks, and roots.”
 “Bold” (bold) means strong or forceful.
 If we have a “bold  flavor” (flavor), we have a taste that is very strong, a flavor that is very st rong.

 Danny says they use a lot of “aromatic (aromatic) s eeds (seeds), barks (barks), and roots (roots).”
 “Aromatic” refers to something that has a very strong scent, a very strong but nice smell.
-The “seed” of a plant i s the small part that carries the necessary information in order to have a new plant come to life, a new plant to grow.
+The “seed” of a plant is the small part that carries the necessary information in order to have a new plant come to life, a new plant to grow.
 That’s how plants typically reproduce themsel ves.
 Humans reproduce themselves in a slightly different way.
 I will not explain that to you here.

 The term “bark” is usually associated with a tree –  the outermost layer of a tree.
 Something like a hard skin that goes around a tree.
 That’s “bark.”
 “Roots” are the parts of the plants that are underneath the ground,  typically.
 “Roots,” “barks,” and “seeds” are all ways of getting spices – places in a plant, if you will, where spices come from.
 Gisela says, “How much do you put in eac h one?”
 How much of these seasonings, I’m guessing.
 Danny says, “Precis e measurements aren’t really necessary.”